 Andy Anderson, Communications Coordinator

-Welcome to Let's Talk Parker, a brand new tool designed to make it easy for Parker residents to get involved, participate in community decisions and provide ideas and feedback on a variety of topics affecting our community.
-Through this new tool, Parker will listen to your feedback, provide timely project updates, and report back to the community about how your feedback has contributed to decisions that are being made.
+Welcome to Let's Talk Parker, a tool designed to make it easy for Parker residents to get involved, participate in community decisions and provide ideas and feedback on a variety of topics affecting our community.
+Parker will listen to your feedback, provide timely project updates, and report back to the community about how your feedback has contributed to decisions that are being made.

-A quick platform sign up will let you provide comments and suggestions and keep you in the loop about future updates about the projects you’re personally interested in.We look forward to your participation!
+A quick platform sign up will let you provide comments and suggestions, as well as receive future updates about projects of personal interest.We look forward to your participation!